eu-digital-green-certificates/dgc-testdata/README.md

 The inline test procedure contains the steps:

-1. Load RAW File and load JSON Object, validate against schema.
+1. Load RAW File and load JSON Object, validate against JSON schema.
 2. Create CBOR from JSON Object.
 Validate against the CBOR content in the RAW File.
 3. Sign with the JWK and compare the result to the COSE content.
 4. Encode Cose to base45 and compare it to the BASE45 content.